 The AECB Retrofit Coordination course follows on from the original AECB CarbonLite™ Retrofit Foundation course – which we are now treating as our Foundation course - in providing greater depth about retrofit project management and risk management.
 It has been developed to support the PAS 2035 framework and also align with the AECB Retrofit Standard.
 The new course will equip you and your organisation with an understanding of how to provide PAS 2035-aligned retrofit services to clients while giving individual homeowners and tenants an increased level of confidence and protection across the entire retrofit process.

 This year-round e-learning course is aimed at professionals in the construction industry; built environment and those involved in the energy efficiency sector who need to understand how the PAS 2035 framework impacts on their projects and which key professionals within their organisations need to upskill as defined in the UK Government ‘Heat and Buildings Strategy’ (October 2021).

 The course provides the in-depth technical detail essential to understanding low carbon retrofit and a working knowledge of the PAS 2035 process and framework.
-The course enables students to become confident and proficient in retrofit coordination in order to help facilitate PAS 2035 compliant projects and support the work of the accredited Retrofit Coordinator.
+The course enables students to become confident and proficient in retrofit coordination in order to help facilitate PAS 2035 compliant projects and support the work of the accredited Retrofit Coordinator and other retrofit roles.

-However, this course will not provide the certification required to become an accredited Retrofit Coordinator.
+However, please note this course will not provide the certification required to become an accredited Retrofit Coordinator.

 This course is particularly useful to explore your path and position in the newly structured retrofit sector.
 It is ideal preparation if you would like to build a foundation and confidence before deciding whether to pursue accreditation as a Retrofit Coordinator via a Level 5 Diploma course.